NBISweden/workshop-reproducible-research/pages/containers/containers-7-singularity.md

 image file is self-contained (no shared layers) and can be moved around and shared like any other file.

-While it is possible to define and build singularity images from scratch, in a manner similar to what you've already learned for Docker, that is not something we will cover here (but feel free to read more about this in _e.g._ the [Singularity docs](https://sylabs.io/guides/3.4/user-guide/quick_start.html#singularity-definition-files)).
+While it is possible to define and build Singularity images from scratch, in a manner similar to what you've already learned for Docker, this is not something we will cover here (but feel free to read more about this in _e.g._ the [Singularity docs](https://sylabs.io/guides/3.4/user-guide/quick_start.html#singularity-definition-files)).